Safe Computing Guide

 3. Keep Windows and Software Up To Date

-Shut down or restart your computer at least weekly, and whenever your programs tell you to in order to install updates.
-This will make sure software and security updates are properly installed.
+Shut down or restart your computer at least weekly and whenever your programs tell you to in order to install updates.
+This will ensure that software and security updates are properly installed.

 4. Better Protect Your Web Browser